isomerpages/mindef-sg101/resources/connexionsg/_posts/2021-07-18-post-britain-announced-the-withdraw-of-their-troops-from-singapore.md

 permalink: /resources/connexionsg/britainwithdraw
 layout: post
 ---

-#onthisday in 1967, Britain announced the withdrawal of their troops from Singapore by the mid-1970s.
+#OnThisDay in 1967, Britain announced the withdrawal of their troops from Singapore by the mid-1970s.
 Six months later, the deadline was brought forward to 1971, as Britain announced a total withdrawal “East of Suez”.
 At the time, there were 30,000 British troops stationed in Singapore — Britain’s second largest deployment after its NATO commitments.
 However, as it was becoming too expensive for Britain to continue spending £70 million a year to maintain military bases in Singapore, they decided to reduce defence spending and send troops home.

 ![Alt text for image on Isomer site](/images/britainannouncedwithdrawal.jpeg)